This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 A guided fine needle aspiration is a biopsy used in conjunction with an imaging technique.
 It provides more accurate and safer results.
 Ultrasound or CT scans are the imaging methods used most often.
 The imaging helps guide accurate needle insertion.
 This technique is much more effective for accurate mesothelioma diagnosis.

 Fine Needle Aspiration of the Lymph Nodes to Diagnose Mesothelioma

-It’s normal to feel nervous about any medical procedure, but a biopsy performed with a thin needle is relatively simple, quick, and not very painful.
-Nevertheless, it can help to understand what will happen to make you more comfortable going into this outpatient procedure.
+It’s normal to feel nervous about any medical procedure; however, a thin needle biopsy is relatively simple, quick, and only mildly uncomfortable.
+Still, knowing what to expect can help ease your mind and make you feel more comfortable:

-If your doctor is performing a guided biopsy, there may be an ultrasound set up to image the area under the skin.
-This is painless and will simply allow the doctor to see exactly where the tissue to be biopsied is.
-This gives the doctor greater accuracy and helps make the procedure quicker.
+- During a guided biopsy, the doctor may use an ultrasound device to image the area under the skin.
+Imaging is painless and allows the doctor to see where the tissue to be sampled is located.
+This makes the procedure quicker and more accurate.

-Finally the doctor will insert a thin needle with a syringe attached into the skin.
-The syringe has a vacuum that pulls up fluid or tissue, or both, from the suspected tumor.
-The entire biopsy from start to finish should take no more than ten minutes.
+- Finally, the doctor will insert a thin needle attached to a syringe into the skin.
+The syringe has a vacuum that pulls up fluid, tissue, or both from the suspected tumor.
+Overall the process is relatively quick.

 After the Biopsy